Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model: Transition Model

 The deviations $\epsilon_{c,t}$ are intended to incorporate data-driven trends in the observed data that are not well captured by the systematic component.
-Typically a smoothing model is placed on the $\epsilon_{c,t}$ in order to avoid overfitting.
-The choice of smoothing model will likely depend on the indicator of interest, so the general class of transition models given by \eqref{eq:transition-systematic-component} does not make a-priori restrictions on $\epsilon_{c,t}$.
+To prevent overfitting, a model is placed on the deviations to enforce some degree of smoothness in the model fit and referred to as a stochastic smoothing model.
+Aligned with the definition of TMMPs, we consider smoothing models in which the deviation terms (or some linear combination of its differenced version) is assumed to be normally distributed with mean zero \citep{susmann2021temporal}.
+The choice of smoothing model will likely depend on the indicator of interest, so the general class of transition models given by \eqref{eq:transition-systematic-component} does not make additional a-priori restrictions on $\epsilon_{c,t}$.